Ultimate Urban Hiking Experience: Camelback Mountain, Phoenix AZ

 - Take breaks and rest along the way, stay within your physical limitations.

 - It can get quite crowded (adrenaline pumping frenzy mop!) on the summit, as everyone wants to snap pictures and competes for the best shot.
 Just be aware of those precarious cliff ledges!

 - The best time to hike is in early morning (cooler temperature) or late afternoon (sun goes behind the rock cliff so there’s more shade).

 - On late afternoon hike, if you want to stay on the summit and catch the sunset, you will need a good flashlight for the hike down in the dark.

 Despite his great fear of heights, the author successfully completed the Camelback Mountain hike in December 2012.
-Many thanks to his friend Taka (lives in Phoenix) who encouraged and helped him all along this unforgettable hike!
+Big thanks to his friend Taka (who lives in Phoenix) who encouraged and helped him all along this unforgettable hike!